 These Strawberry Filled Cupcakes are so pretty and easy to make.
 They’re baked with whole strawberries in the centers and topped with the prettiest, freshest strawberry buttercream!
 They’re fun to make and even more fun to eat!Print

-Make these delicious Strawberry Filled Cupcakes with Fresh Strawberry Buttercream for the perfect summer dessert!
-Like strawberry shortcakes, these from scratch cupcakes have ALL the strawberry flavor.
-Featuring a whole strawberry roasted inside each cupcake and fresh strawberry buttercream, you’ll want to make this summer dessert all year long!
+Strawberry Filled Cupcakes with Fresh Strawberry Buttercream for the perfect summer dessert!
+Featuring a whole strawberry roasted inside each cupcake and fresh strawberry buttercream, everyone will love this easy, delicious cupcake recipe!

 FOR THE CUPCAKES